 Cases in Lower Bucks County, in areas like Levittown, Langhorne, Croydon and Morrisville, are heard at the Bristol Workers’ Compensation Hearing Office.
 Bucks County is one of the few counties in Pennsylvania splitting workers’ compensation offices into more than one hearing location.
 Now that the Northeast Philadelphia Hearing Office is closed, forcing all Philadelphians to the Center City office, the only other split location in Southeastern PA is Montgomery County, where hearings are held in both Malvern and Dresher.

 Over the years, we have represented many residents of Doylestown, and its surrounding areas.
 Many different types of workers have used our services, including county employees, teachers, auto mechanics, police officers, clerical staff and retail employees.
 A large reason why our firm is chosen is simple – we do not handle any type of legal matter other than Pennsylvania workers’ compensation cases.
 That is all our attorneys do, every day of the week.

 As a result, our attorneys are intimately involved in the PA workers’ comp system, and familiar with how the process runs in Doylestown and the entire Bucks County area.
 While our primary offices, in Trevose/Feasterville and Allentown are not terribly far from the area, we routinely meet clients at the Bucks County Bar Association building, on State Street in the center of Doylestown.
-Call us today at (215) 638-7500, or on our toll-free line at (800) WORK-HELP, or send us an e-mail at email@example.com or firstname.lastname@example.org to schedule a free, no-obligation, appointment.
+Call us today at (215) 638-7500, or send us an e-mail at firstname.lastname@example.org or email@example.com to schedule a free, no-obligation, appointment.